danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 - Then will send each of them, one section at a time, to a processor class (usually an OpenAI api client) that will review/translate/summarise it.
 - At the end, it will save the report for each document in a separate file or embed the results into a new, entirely formatted .docx file (WIP functionality).
 - Can be used for batch document processing, document translations, document reviews, summarising and much more!
+- **I personally used it in my project for:** fast high-quality translations, speeding up grammatical & factual reviews, and summarizing and filtering large quantities of data for research purposes.
+But you can use it for any workflow that involves processing and analyzing documents efficiently, tailoring it to your specific needs.

 ## Usage